 Following Breakfast visit to the Pompey’s pillar.
 Stroll through the Montaza Palaces and Gardens where the ex Royal family used to live in Egypt.
 Stroll through the beautiful corniche followed by drive back to Cairo.
 Arrival for dinner and overnight at our hotel.

 Sunday, January 26 | Memphis - Sakkara - Joseph's Store houses

-Breakfast and flight back to Cairo.
-We enjoy a short ride to Memphis.
+After breakfast at the hotel, we enjoy a short ride to Memphis.
 Founded around 3,100 BC, Memphis is the legendary city of Menes, the King who united Upper and Lower Egypt.
 From a Biblical perspective, Memphis is most likely where Abraham lied to Pharaoh about his wife Sarah being his sister and where Joseph served as second in command.
 While in Memphis we will view a very large and well preserved statue of Ramses II.
 Next is Sakkara, which is one of the most extensive archaeological sites in Egypt!
 Sakkara is dominated by the Step Pyramid of King Zoser, dating back to 2700 BC.
 It is one of the oldest stone structures in the world!
 Enjoy a stop to see how local Egyptian carpets are made before a short drive to the south finds us in Faiyum, the region created by the divinely inspired wisdom of Joseph.
 Here you will find ancient storehouses and a man made lake created by a canal, whose construction was ordered by Joseph.
 It was this lake that provided irrigation for a desert land and supplied the food needed to survive his prophesied seven year famine.
 Dinner and overnight.